started surfing in 1964. So what does that make me 100 years old? Pretty

-On April 15th, 2014 we celebrated my 10th year of blogging.
-And in July of 2014, it was my 50th year of surfing!
+On April 15th, 2019 we celebrated my 15th year of blogging.
+And this July of 2019, it was my 55th year of surfing!
 Okay, now I really feel old!
 That's because I am old.
 But I'm ok with that.
 I't not like I have a choice.
 I'm just stoked to be able to do what I do and to have the most loving family and friends that any man could ever ask for.
-Next spring 2019 will be 15 years blogging and next summer 2019 will be 55 years surfing.
-On July 12th I had the premiere showing of the FIRST EVER All women surf movie of the women and the girls of the Northeast.
+On July 12th, 2018 I had the premiere showing of the FIRST EVER All women surf movie of the women and the girls of the Northeast.
 GRANITE GIRLS and The RIVER WOMEN went over great.
 The DVD will be coming out in the Fall of 2018.

 That's my story (or at least part of it), so if you're a photographer,

 send me your photos, if you're a surfer...keep surfing.
 I'll be prowling

 the shore line looking for that special shot, and who knows...it just